Kishore96in/astaroth/AUDIT.md

 How we addressed these files: contested_files_how_addressed.txt

-Files contributed to by Oskar Lappi after 2021-04-30 were identified with the same command.
+Files contributed to by Oskar Lappi after 2021-04-30 were identified with the same command with the additional `--since="2021-05-01"` flag and commenting out "Oskar.." and uncommenting "Miikka...".
 The results are in: contested_files_oskar_since_2021-04-31_how_addressed.txt How we reviewed and addressed the files: contested_files_oskar_since_2021-04-31_how_addressed.txt